-- 1) A provider must have written policies and procedures that seek to provide safety for all participants.
-The central criterion of safety is that there is a match between the capacity of the provider, the service being provided, and the needs of and the risk presented by the family. - 2) A provider cannot guarantee safety; adult clients remain responsible and accountable for their own actions.
+- A provider must have written policies and procedures that seek to provide safety for all participants.
+The central criterion of safety is that there is a match between the capacity of the provider, the service being provided, and the needs of and the risk presented by the family. - 2.
+A provider cannot guarantee safety; adult clients remain responsible and accountable for their own actions. - Care should be taken by providers that their safety policies are applied with equality to participants of all racial or ethnic identities, social classes, and gender orientation.